 Day 2: Great Smoky Mountains Railroad and Whitewater Rafting

 After a breakfast of coffee and fresh-baked pastries at Mountain Perks in Bryson City, head across the tracks to the Great Smoky Mountains Railroad depot and catch a morning train ride through the Nantahala Gorge.
-The train will drop you off at the Nantahala Outdoor Center where you’ll enjoy a deli-style lunch that’s included in the activities price and served on the banks of the Nantahala River.
+Opt to purchase a boxed lunch, then enjoy the one-hour layover in the heart of the gorge.

-After lunch, climb aboard a river raft with your guide and shoot down 8 miles of family-friendly whitewater rapids ending in a big splash at Nantahala Falls.
-Be sure to bring a towel, a change of clothes and your sense of adventure.
+After lunch, it's time to lean into heart-pumping adventure at Nantahala Outdoor Center.
+Climb aboard a river raft with your guide and shoot down miles of family-friendly whitewater rapids that feature tons of splashes.
+Be sure to bring a towel and a change of clothes.

-At the end of the day, you’ll take a shuttle back to Bryson City where you can browse the shops and enjoy a leisurely dinner at the Fryemont Inn.
+At the end of the day, head back to Bryson City where you can browse the shops and enjoy a leisurely dinner at the Fryemont Inn.

 Day 3: Fontana Lake, Joyce Kilmer Memorial Forest and Stecoah

 Afterward, head to the town of Stecoah and see the works of local artisans and enjoy a live performance of mountain music at the Stecoah Valley Cultural Arts Center.
-Watch the sunset over Fontana Dam, the tallest dam in the East, and enjoy dinner at the Mountainview Restaurant or the Wildwood Grill in Fontana Village.
+Watch the sunset over Fontana Dam, the tallest concrete dam in the East, and enjoy dinner at the Mountview Bistro or the Wildwood Grill in Fontana Village.